bernardosulzbach/bernardosulzbach.github.io/_posts/2015-10-27-git-push-current.md

 title: Git Push Current
 ---

-Today I learned that the beloved message
+Today I learned that the message

     fatal: The current branch brunch has no upstream branch.
     To push the current branch and set the remote as upstream, use

         git push --set-upstream origin brunch

-Can be avoided by setting push.default to current.
+Can be avoided by setting `push.default` to current.
 This can be done with the following command.

     git config --global push.default current